anabaei/codeCore/NodeJs_ Tut/NodeJS.md

 }).then(()=> process.exit()).catch(()=> process.exit())
 ```
 we need .then() after it to know what to do if not it terminate it.
 Also node needs to quite only if was told.
-so we need to pass a callback to then to know to quit
-process is running as an application object
+so we need to pass a callback to then to know to quit process is running as an application object
 if we type above inside console and use toString() it converts to string the commands.
 * catch is only run when query fails the error message
 * Now inside chrome debugger format we can see all fields inside database
 ```javascript
 kx('posts').columnInfo().then(console.log)
 ```

-by running  `node db/migration.js` we can create tables inside the database
+* Then run `node db/migration.js` to create tables inside the database
-"db:migrate":"node db/migration.js"

 * inside chrome console
 ```javascript
 kx.insert({content: 'lllok at '}).into('posts').toString